Fall 2025 Returning Student Housing Selection

 Last year, every student who attended housing lottery got a room on campus.

-What if I have class and can’t make it to housing lottery?
+What if I have class and can’t attend theHousing Lottery?

-No. All students sign a two-semester housing license (lease).
-You must live on campus for both semesters.
-We do consider legitimate requests for internships or if you are graduating mid-year.
+All students sign a two-semester housing license (lease).
+You must live on campus for both semesters unless you have a legitimate reason, such as:

-• Please remember: the college has a Mandatory Housing Policy; you are required to live on campus unless you meet one of the following criteria, you can view the eligible criteria here.
+- ⚠️ Important: The college has a Mandatory Housing Policy, meaning you are required to live on campus unless you meet specific eligibility criteria: View the criteria here.

-What happens if I just move off-campus without getting approval?
+What happens if I move off-campus without approval?

-You will be charged for room and board even if you are living in an apartment off-campus.
+You will be charged for room and board even if you are living in an off-campus apartment.

-What happens if I just skip this whole thing?
+What happens if I skip the entire Housing Lottery process?

-You will be charged for housing and meal plan, but you will not have a room assignment.
-You can request a room after housing lottery by filling out a housing application at the Residence Life Office.
-You will then be assigned a room by the housing staff.
+You will still be charged for housing and a meal plan, but you will not have a room assignment.

-What happens if my request for release from housing is denied?
+What if my request for a housing release is denied?

 Residence Life